Topological State Transfer through Effective Boundary-Mode Channels: Introduction

 The paper is organized as follows.
-In~\secref{sec:model}, we briefly introduce the gap-tunable flux qubit circuit.
-In~\secref{sec:chain}, we present a theoretical design for superconducting qubit chain, with either fixed or time modulated coupling, composed of gap-tunable flux qubits.
-We then show that this spin chain model can be mapped to SSH model or Rice-Mele model when restricted to single excitation subspace.
-In~\secref{sec:dynamics}, the quench dynamics of the SSH chain and the transverse Ising chain are compared.
-As we can see, the existence of edge states reveals itself as a soliton localized at the very end of the chain.
-In~\secref{sec:pumping}. we show that the soliton can be transported from the first qubit to the last one by adiabatic pumping.
+In~\secref{sec:qubitchain}, we briefly introduce the topological qubit chain constructed of gap-tunable flux qubits.
+This spin chain model can be mapped to SSH model or Rice-Mele model when restricted to single excitation subspace.
+In~\secref{sec:pumping}, we show that the single-qubit edge state can be transported from one end of the chain to the other end by adiabatic pumping.
 We theoretically analyze this pumping process and propose one optimized pumping protocol.
+In ~\secref{sec:Trimer}, we generalize the state pumping protocol to two-qubit state transfer with a trimer Rice-mele model.
 In~\secref{sec:summary}, we summary our results and further discuss possible demonstration on topological physics using superconducting qubit circuits.
-At the same time, we also show that the Hamiltonian constructed by the controllable superconducting qubit circuits can also be used to discuss other model of the condensed matter physics.
 For the completeness of the paper, we also give a detailed superconducting circuit analysis for the spin chain in the appendix.